macrogreg/sdk-dotnet/Doc/Articles/Temporal_SDK_for-DotNet_High-Level_Spec.md

 # Temporal SDK for .NET <br /> High-level Specification

-This is a high-level specification.
-Many details are left out on purpose.
+This is a high-level specification for the Temporal .NET SDK.
+It focusses on how the SDK will be used in code for creating Temporal-based applications.
+The internal implementation strategy of the SDK itself is not in scope of this specification and shall be covered elsewhere.
+The main goal of this document is to specify a consistent "look-and-feel" that addresses all critical aspects of a Temporal SDK, and achieves the right level of consistency with both, Temporal and .NET idioms.
+In-line with this high-level goal, many details are left out on purpose, and names and monikers may be subject to change.

 We are very keen on feedback.
 Please try to keep it as high-level, as this document.
-If you have feedback on more detailed aspects, please use another channel ([info](https://dotnet.temporal.io/Articles/Contribution_Guide.html#please-talk-to-us)).
+If you have feedback on more detailed aspects, please use any of our another channels ([info](https://dotnet.temporal.io/Articles/Contribution_Guide.html#please-talk-to-us)).

 <big>🧡</big> **Thank you!**

 ## Contents